 I had finally got on my feet, after the worst 6 months of my life, my son clung to life support at the children’s hospital with RSV, my income (maternity leave) was cut off without notice, and I had to turn in my apartment keys with sobs of fear.
 I was now homeless.

 It happened so fast.
 There I was, a single mom of a deathly sick 3 month old baby, and a very lonely 3 year old princess and the weight of the future on my shoulders.

-I moved into my friend’s house, who welcomed us all into her already house of 6.
-She never judged me, never once. (perhaps because she was a single mother once too) and that made me happy and that made me stronger.
+I moved into my friend’s house, who welcomed us all into her already-full house of 6.
+She never judged me.
+Not once.
+(Perhaps because she was a single mother once, too) and that made me happy and that made me stronger.

-Me and my two children all crammed into one bedroom, and I began to seek God earnestly for my future.
+My two children and I all crammed into one bedroom, and I began to seek God earnestly for my future.

 Then two women from my church who showed up unannounced ‘concerned for my future’ cornered me…

 “We think you are making a wrong decision, and we feel that you are not strong enough morally to go into the ‘real’ world.
 We feel that God loves you, and wants to protect you, and that you are not ready even though you think you are.
 We are worried you could end up pregnant again.
 We think you should stay here, on welfare, and just raise your kids and go to church.”

 And that my friends, made me sad, very, very sad.
 So sad that I spiraled into a very deep depression.
 I thought to myself – This is it, there is no hope, there is no future for me, this is what I deserve, this judgement is who I am.